 Via ferrata Oskar Schuster takes you through the heart of Sassolungo and Sassopiato, two prominent peaks you can photograph from Alpi di Siusi – one of the most iconic photography spots in the Dolomites.

-This is a really fun and exciting route and the views along the way with the many spires typical for this range, quite dramatic.
+This is a really fun and exciting route.
+The views along the way are adorned with copious spires that are typical for this entire range, very dramatic indeed.

 You can skip part of the initial approach by taking the Sassolungo gondola from the Sella mountain pass, where the route begins.
-Once you reach the summit of Sassopiato, where the cable section ends, and descent down the other side, you can pop into the rifugio Sassopiato for some well deserved beer!
+Once you reach the summit of Sassopiato where the cable section ends and descend down the other side, you can pop into rifugio Sassopiato for some well-deserved beer!

 For more details check out my article dedicated to via ferrata Oskar Schuster.

-If like me, you are a sucker for the beautiful views, you will love this via ferrata!
-Majority of it traverses along the ridgeline between two peaks: Dente Grande di Terrarossa and Cima di Terrarossa.
+If like me you’re a sucker for beautiful views, you will love this via ferrata!
+The majority of it traverses along the ridgeline between two peaks: Dente Grande di Terrarossa and Cima di Terrarossa.